MostlyFocusedMike/node-notes/static/media/hapi-notes.5c7335a5.md

 -----------------------------------------------------------------------------------------------------------
 ## Route handler methods
 - In the **route config object** you can pass either one or many HTTP methods to a route
 - to pass several, just use an array.
 You will be fine as long as there are no HTTP verb collisions:

 ```
+js
 server.route({
     method: 'GET',
     path: '/',
     handler: (request, h) => {